indiainvestments/indiainvestments.github.io/content/en/wiki/time-value-of-money.md

 Eg 1: if you put ₹10,000 per year @ 8% interest rate compounded yearly for 35 years, how much would you get?
 Ans. ₹ 18,61,021.

 **Present Value of a Single Amount**
 If you want to have ₹1000 after 5 years, how much money do you need to put aside today if you can earn 4%.
-This is just the reverse of the calculation of FV.
+This is the reverse of the calculation of FV.
 PV = FV *divided by* (1 + interest rate) ^ (number of years)
 PV = 1000 / (1+0.04)^5 = 821.
 This means that the value of ₹ 821 today is same as ₹ 1000 after 5 years, if we can earn a 4% return on our money.